 DIY Sensory Bottles

-A DIY sensory bottle is perfect for toddlers, they can be themed or color specific and allow little ones to safely learn about new shapes, colors and objects.
+These DIY sensory bottles are perfect for toddlers, they can be themed or color specific and allow little ones to safely learn about new shapes, colors and objects.
+For this bottle I decided to go with a ocean them.

 After I was finished adding objects I filled the bottle as close to the top as possible with water.
 I would have loved to have added glitter to the bottle, but honestly the idea of even bringing glitter into my house has me stressing out.